airborneastro/photovoltaics/README.md

 I also added a node-RED flow to read and operate the SMA EV charger ("wallbox").
 Mostly adapted/simplified code from [here](https://homematic-forum.de/forum/viewtopic.php?f=18&t=72536&sid=5cbddf649a40e787d9da95c92fee1a37) and [here](https://github.com/Nerdiyde/NodeRedSnippets/tree/master/snippets/sma_devices).
 Note that the charging (parameter setting) functions have NOT been tested!

+Another node red flow for a simple [battery control](https://github.com/airborneastro/photovoltaics/blob/main/battcharge.json) was added to e.g. limit the SOC to 80% until a given time of day or to limit the charge power to leave power for other equipment such as a water heater for a given time.
+The flow has a link to the inverter data to input the present solar power ("generatorW") and the grid input and output power values ("meterinW", "meterOutW").
+Note that after the recent (May 2024) update of the Sunny Home Manager you need your Grid Guard Code for this flow to work (set to 1234567890 here).
+I do not take any responsibility whatsoever for what you do with this code!
+There are nodes in the flow that periodically renew the GGC registers etc. because it has a timeout of 60min.
+(If it times out, you will have to restart the STP inverter (via its webinterface or by rewriting the GGC)).
+You have to enter the IP of your Sunny Home Manager in the Modbus configuration.

 All is "work in progress".
 The project runs in docker containers for node-RED, influxdb2, grafana and homeassistant using a Raspberry Pi 4 (4GB).

 ![Dashboard](https://github.com/airborneastro/photovoltaics/blob/main/Grafana_SMA_STP_SE10_part1.PNG)